Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: All Terrain/ Mud Terrain Hybrid

-First thing first, I absolutely love these tires.
+First things first, I absolutely love these tires.
 I’ve been to every off-road terrain with them, from mud, snow, sand, and rock.
 They’ve gotten me through it all with no issues.
-Living in the Pacific Northwest means a lot of rain throughout the year, so wet was a big factor for me and I can say that I’m impressed with how they perform in the rain.
-I live in the city and to get to a trail you would have to drive a couple of hours to get there.
-The mpg and road noise is the next factor for me, I never notice any humming or rumble noise inside, I’m very happy with how little noise the tires make while going long distances.
-The average I’m getting is about 12 mpg on the highway, it’s not bad since I’m fully armored with a drawer system in the trunk.
-If you drive your car on a daily basis and is a weekend warrior, I would recommend Nitto Ridge Grapplers, you wouldn’t be disappointed.
+Living in the Pacific Northwest means a lot of rain throughout the year, so wet weather was a big factor for me, and I can say that I’m impressed with how they perform in the rain.
+I live in the city, and to get to a trail, you would have to drive for a couple of hours.
+The mpg and road noise are the next factors for me.
+I never notice any humming or rumbling noise inside.
+I’m very happy with how little noise the tires make on long drives.
+The average I’m getting is about 12 mpg on the highway; it’s not bad since I’m fully armored with a drawer system in the trunk.
+If you drive your car daily and are a weekend warrior, I would recommend Nitto Ridge Grapplers; you won’t be disappointed.

 7. Nick Rizzo (@cool4runnerbro) BFGoodrich